The Glasgow University Architecture is not to be missed while visiting the city.

-It is one of the rare locations where marriages of different faiths (protestant, reformed, roam catholic) can be celebrated.
+It is one of the rare locations where marriages of different faiths (protestant, reformed, roman catholic) can be celebrated.

 The facade of the Gilbert Scott building is very striking, especially with the height of the central tower.

-I was lucky to admire in during spring with beautiful flowers.
+I was lucky to admire in during it during Spring with beautiful flowers.

 As you exit the University it is nice to enjoy a walk down hill to the River Kelvin and the Kelvingrove Museum.